seap-udea/GravRay/README.md

 dynamical simulation and analysis required for a GRT result.

-Before start you need to generate random directions on a sphere for both geographical positions and incoming directions.
+Before start you need to generate random directions on a sphere for geographical positions.
 You can use the previously described ``generatedirections.py`` script to achieve this.

 Precalculated files with directions are available at ``util/data`` directory (eg. ``util/data/directions-r1.00e+01.data``, ``util/data/directions-r1.80e+01.data``, etc.)

-You may also need to have cumulative distribution functions of the impact speeds at different angles with respect to apex.
-Precalculated distribution functions have been placed also in the ``util/data`` directory (eg. ``util/data/vdistrib-qapex_0_180.data``, ``util/data/vdistrib-qapex_0_60.data``, etc.)

-To perform the analysis you just need to run the script ``makeagravray.py``:
+You will also need to generate local impact conditions (azimuth, elevation and velocities).
+This can be done using the ``generatelocals.py`` script as explained in the previous section.

+Once you have the geographical positions you may run the analysis using the ``makeagravray.py`` script:

   ```
-  python makeagravray.py "02/15/2013 3:20:34 UTC" util/data/directions-r1.50e+01.data util/data/directions-r3.00e+01.data
+  python makeagravray.py "02/15/2013 3:20:34 UTC" util/data/directions-r1.50e+01.data locals.dat 8e4
   ```

-This script